naheim/seyibExercises/RExercises/03_ReviewReadingPlotting.md

 Now that you understand the basic data and object types along with some basic manipulations and plotting, you are ready to read in some real data.
 The dataset we will use is the marine animal body size data from Heim et al. (2015).
 The file is permanently stored at the Stanford Digital Repository, hosted by Stanford University Libraries.
 You can find and download the file at [http://purl.stanford.edu/rf761bx8302](http://purl.stanford.edu/rf761bx8302); the file you want is called *supplementary_data_file.txt* and is a tab-delimited file.
 Tab delimited files are a plain-text format, but structured like a spreadsheet with tabs separating each cell of the table.
 This is very similar to the more commonly used comma-separated files (csv).
 The file is approximately 2.3 Mb in size.

-Once you have downloaded the file, save it to the working directory you will be using for this workshop.
-Open R and set the working directory to the one you are using for the workshop.
+Once you have downloaded the file, save it to the working directory you will be using for this exercise.
+Open R and set the working directory to the one you are using for the exercise.
 You can set the working director in two ways.
 The first uses the keyboard shortcut cmmd-D (may be different in Windows), which will open a Finder window and you can navigate to your desired directory.
 The second method uses the setwd() function (see the section on functions in the Holland tutorial).
 In Mac and Windows, respectively, your command will look something similar to the following:

 ````r
 > setwd("/Users/hol/[your folder name here]") # Mac